Fluid Freeride Horizon (13 Ah)

-Overall, acceleration to 15 mph is nearly 2X faster than the budget Xiaomi M365, which takes 8.2 seconds.
+Overall, acceleration to 15 mph is a bit faster than the budget Xiaomi M365, which takes 6.3 seconds.
 However, the Xiaomi and some other budget scooters may actually beat the Horizon off the line due to less acceleration lag.

 The Horizon performs well, even on steep hills.
 On an average hill of a few % grade, the Horizon is able to fly up at only a few mph below its maximum speed.
 In a city like San Franciso, it may come to a crawl on the steepest hills, but most should be surmountable.

-When fully charged, the Horizon will hit ~22 mph (35 kmh) on the flat and 24 mph (39 kmh) when going downhill (165 lbs rider).
+When fully charged, the Horizon will hit 22 mph on the flat and 24.0 mph when going slightly downhill (165 lb rider).
 Speed is not electronically governed, but limited by motor power output.

-The Horizon features both a rear drum and rear electronic brake controlled by a single lever.
+The Horizon has a rear drum and rear electronic brake controlled by a single lever.

 The weight balance on the scooter is more centered towards the rear where the motor and drum brake are located.

-Even after completing the range test, which consisted of 26 miles of starts/stops and riding over rough roads, we could still feel our feet and our joints weren’t hurting.
-This is good sign that the suspension is doing its job.
+Even after completing the range test, which consisted of 26.0 miles of starts/stops and riding over rough roads, we could still feel our feet and our joints weren’t hurting.
+This is a sign that the suspension is doing its job.

-Overall, the Horizon is on the heavier side of portable, but folds into one of the most compact sizes of 38-inches by 7-inches by 14-inches.
+Overall, the Horizon is on the heavier side of portable but folds into one of the most compact sizes of 38-inches by 7-inches by 14-inches.
 This allows it to be stowed on public transportation or at a coffee shop.
 It is near as compact as the ultra-portable Booster V (37-inches by 5-inches by 12-inches).

-The Horizon is 42 lbs, which is under the upper limit of 45 lbs that we consider to make a scooter truly “portable.”
-However, the stem size and weight balance make the scooter feel much lighter than this.
+The Horizon weighs 42 lbs and falls below the limit of 45 lbs that we consider the threshold for portability.
+However, the hand-friendly stem size and weight balance make the scooter feel lighter.